When Does Translation Require Context? A Data-driven, Multilingual Exploration: Which Translation Phenomena Benefit from Context?

-Firstly, we find relatively high P-CXMI for proper nouns (PROPN) for the majority of languages.
-As in the first row of Table \ref{table:high-cxmi}, proper nouns and named entities may have multiple possible translations (another translation for ``Avelile'' is ``\begin{CJK*}{UTF8}{gbsn}艾薇儿\end{CJK*}''), but the same entity should be referred to by the same word in a translated document for \textbf{lexical cohesion} \cite{carpuat-2009-one}.
+Entities may have multiple possible translations in the target language, but the same entity should be referred to by the same word in a translated document.
+This is called lexical cohesion.

-We find high P-CXMI for second-person pronouns (PRON.2) in languages in which they encode politeness distinction (Appendix \ref{appendix:lang}, ``Pronouns Politeness''), such as German, Spanish, French, Italian, Portuguese, Russian, and Chinese.
-While English uses the same second-person pronouns for everyone, these languages perform T-V distinction where this pronoun depends on the level of formality and relationship between the speaker and addressee.
-We also find high P-CXMI for verbs in Japanese and Korean.
-These two languages use honorifics and speech levels for politeness distinction, where prefixes and suffixes of certain words and the verb lemma depend on the interlocutors' relationship and on the \textbf{formality} of the discourse.
-Moreover, Japanese has relatively high P-CXMI on auxiliary verbs (AUX) and particles (PART) which also often control the formality and tone of the sentence, and further confirms the significance of this phenomenon.

-In English, only the 3rd person singular pronoun may contain gender distinction and it assigns gender based solely on semantic rules (Appendix \ref{appendix:lang}, ``Gendered Pronouns'', ``Gender Assignment'').
-We find that several languages have high P-CXMI on pronouns (PRON), and these languages use gendered pronouns for pronouns other than the 3rd person singular or assign gender using formal rules (German, French, Hebrew, Italian, Portuguese, Russian, and Chinese).
-When translating a gender-neutral English pronoun to a gendered target pronoun, context is therefore needed to resolve anaphora and determine the gender.
-We also find that Arabic obtains high P-CXMI on dual form pronouns (0.139 on PRON.3.Dual words), whereas duality not explicitly expressed in English \textbf{pronouns} which leads to ambiguity.